andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
     Website built using Node.js, Express.js, MongoDB, Bootstrap, and deployed on Heroku.
 Allows users to do CRUD operations to add, delete, or update books in the database.
 AJAX used for a more seamless experience.
+Individual project.
   </li>
 </ul>
 [Website (Heroku)](https://csc3221-final-project-frontend.herokuapp.com/extra_credit)